k-puig/DiscoBackup/README.md

 ## Run

-Start up the Discord bot.
+- Start up the Discord bot:

 ```
 python -m discobackup <tokenfile>  # To run the application